-On July 28, 2015, the parties filed a Joint Motion for Entry of Final Judgment with the Court seeking the entry of a Final Judgment and Permanent Injunction ("Final Judgment").
-Effective immediately under the proposed Final Judgment, the Defendants would be enjoined from making the infringing products in the United States; importing the infringing products into the United States; and marketing products marked with the trademarks VITALOE® and IMMUNE 360® as "glyconutrients."
-After October 31, 2015, Defendants would be enjoined from selling the infringing products as currently formulated in the United States for the terms of the Patents.
+The parties reached a settlement on July 28, 2015, and the Final Judgment and Permanent Injunction was entered on August 5, 2015.
+The Defendants are enjoined from making the infringing products in the United States; importing the infringing products into the United States; and marketing products marked with the trademarks VITALOE® and IMMUNE 360® as "glyconutrients."
+As of October 31, 2015, Defendants have been enjoined from selling the infringing products as currently formulated in the United States for the terms of the Patents.
 Subject to Defendants performance of the above obligations, the Company will release Defendants of all infringement claims asserted in the lawsuit and the Defendants, subject to the Company's performance of its obligations under the Agreement will release the Company from all claims asserted in its counterclaims and further agree to not challenge, or cause to be challenged, the validity or enforceability of the Patents.
-This matter remains open until the Court issues the final order.
+This matter is closed.